Best months to see northern lights!

 October

 October is absolutely amazing for auroras.
-As “The Equinox Effect” lasts many weeks, October gets a good share of action.
-Statistically speaking, it’s even slightly more likely to see big auroras in October than in September.
-This has been proven by decades of observations and statistics.
+As “The Equinox Effect” lasts several weeks weeks, October gets a good share of the action.
+In fact, it is even a bit more likely to see big auroras in October than in September.
+This has been proven by decades of observations and statistics by NASA.

-Indeed, according my experience, some of the craziest and most memorable auroras of the season happen right in October.
-The exact dates of aurora storms is hard to predict, but there is usually at least a couple of them when the auroras are dancing all around the sky, all night!
-And even if it’s just a “regular night”, aurora can put up quite a nice show.
+Indeed, my craziest and most memorable auroras of the season happen right in October.
+The exact dates of aurora storms is hard to predict, but there is usually at least a couple of them in October, when the auroras are dancing all around the sky, all night!
+Most nights, of course, are still “regular nights”, however, aurora can still put up a nice show.

-In October it becomes cooler, and night temperatures might go down to –5…–10°C (–23…–14°F).
-You might feel like freezing, but don’t worry — warm overalls and good winter boots are included in my tours!
-I recommend also start putting warm wooden underwear and long-johns.
+In October it becomes cooler, and night temperatures might go down to –10°C (–14°F).
+You might feel like freezing, but don’t worry warm overalls and good winter boots are included in my tours.
+I also recommend to wear warm wooden underwear and long-johns.
 In October there might be some occasional snowfalls, but usually permanent snow comes later in November.

 The challenge